Chitré: Geography

 The natural vegetation of the region is tropical dry forest, although most of the forest has been cut down.

 Chitre has a nearby beach called Agallito.
 During low tide, many types of crabs come out, and thousands of birds of different species come to eat.
 This makes for an ideal birdwatching and photography condition.
-The ornithologist Francisco Delgado, discoverer of the Painted Parakeet of Azuero, resides in Chitré.

 Herrera borders on the north with Cocle, on the south with Los Santos, north/northeast with Veraguas and east with the Pacific Ocean (Parita Bay).
 The Santa Maria river acts as a border with Cocle while the La Villa river performs the same function on the border with Los Santos.
 It is located on the Azuero Peninsula, place that shares with Los Santos and part of Veraguas.

 The most important towns in Herrera are Chitre, Parita, Ocu, Las Minas, Los Pozos and Santa Maria in that order more or less.
 It is a very lively place during the yearly carnivals.
 Herrera, like the other central provinces, is best known for its artisanal products, in particular clay pottery.
-These can be found in many places along the road such as the one depicted here in the town of La Arena.